 See in Glossary, you can set up advanced build options for each of your build targets.

 To access your build target’s advanced options, go to the Unity Developer website.
-Select your project, enter the Unity Cloud BuildA continuous integration service for Unity Projects that automates the process of creating builds on Unity’s servers.
-More info
+Select your project, enter the Unity Cloud Build section for the project, then select the Config tab, shown below.

 Click Edit Advanced Options to bring up a screen to configure these options.

 All advanced options are set per build target.
 This means that, for example, when you click the Advanced Options link for an iOSApple’s mobile operating system.
 More info

 See in Glossary target, those options are only for that iOS target.
 When you click Advanced Options for an Android target, those options are only for that Android target.
 This lets you use different pre- and post-methods per platform, per build target.